Uncategorized

 In ...
 Read more

-To say the laws and enforcement about CBD, hemp, and medical marijuana in Texas are confusing would be something of an understatement.
-In 2019, lawmakers half-heartedly rode the wave of states legalizing these produc...
+To say the laws and enforcement about THC, CBD, hemp, and medical marijuana in Texas are confusing would be a huge understatement.
+Going back to 2019, lawmakers half-heartedly rode the national wave of legalizing the...
 Read more

-2020 Texas Law Criminalizes Universities That Failure to Report Sexual Misconduct Crimes
+2020 Texas Law Criminalizes Universities That Fail to Report Sexual Misconduct Crimes

 Since January 1, 2020, Texas college and university employees could be fired or even face criminal charges if they fail to report (or, in some cases, investigate) sex crimes, such as credible accusations of rape, sex...
 Read more